BladimirFreelance/google.generativeai/README.md

 Enter your API key, the prompt, configure the video parameters and click **Generate**.
 When the generation completes you will be asked where to save the resulting video file.

+Right‑click or Ctrl‑click any text field to open a context menu for cut, copy and paste actions.

 Advanced settings are available under **Advanced Options** and map to fields on `GenerateVideosConfig`: